-Another commercial safe manufacturer option is a double door gun safe.
+Another commercial safe option is a double door gun safe.
+Double doors have benefits for large gun safes.
+Firstly doors on large commercial safes are very heavy, so splitting up the weight is beneficial for safety.
 Double doors are convenient if you’re managing weapons for a number of people that access the gun safe at the same time, like law enforcement.
 These are large gun safes, whose doors make all kind of configurations of long guns and shelving convenient.

 Double door gun safes are offered by Graffunder, Brown, and others.
 Mesa Safe Company also offers a double door fire safe.
 Homeland and Sportsman Steel offer RSC double door gun safes.

-Unless you come across a cheap used double-door gun safe, two smaller gun safes offer better protection and more flexibility than a double-door safe.
+For double door gun safes however, it’s a different story.
+Unless you come across a cheap used double-door gun safe (RSC), two smaller gun safes will offer better protection and more flexibility than a double-door gun safe.
 Even a single large gun safe would be preferable in terms of fewer moving parts to break and door seams to be attacked.

 Dual Lock Gun Safe

 If you want the convenience of an electronic keypad combination lock and the reliability of a mechanical dial combination lock, you might be able to have your cake and eat it too.
 Many commercial safe companies offer the option to include both types of lock from the factory, configured so that one or both locks are required to open the door.
 Some companies charge a fortune for factory customization, so you can also check with a safesmith to see if he can install a second lock on your gun safe cheaper.

 Gun safe manufacturers like Sturdy, Fort Knox, and Patriot have started to offer this feature too.
 Fort Knox for example ships you the gun safe with the same combination for both locks from the factory to make it easier to remember (until you change them).
 The article What to Look for in a Gun Safe covered what type of gun safe lock to choose.